roytang/blog/content/posts/2018/11/shogun-and-the-rest-of-james-clavells-asian-saga.md

 >
 > Toranaga looked at him intently.
 Then laughed uproariously.
 "Yes, Mister Foreigner…you have named _the one&nbsp;_mitigating factor."

-I later ended up reading the rest of [Clavell&'s Asian Saga][2] (in fact, I believe I still have most of them on my bookshelf), but none of them stuck with me as much as _Shogun_.
-And I just found out there&'s gonna be a [TV adaptation soon][3]!
-Hope it&'s good, looking forward to that one.
-(I know there was an older TV adaptation before starring Richard Chamberlain and Toshiro Mifune, but I&'m too lazy to go look for a copy of that.)
+I later ended up reading the rest of [Clavell's Asian Saga][2] (in fact, I believe I still have most of them on my bookshelf), but none of them stuck with me as much as _Shogun_.
+And I just found out there's gonna be a [TV adaptation soon][3]!
+Hope it's good, looking forward to that one.
+(I know there was an older TV adaptation before starring Richard Chamberlain and Toshiro Mifune, but I'm too lazy to go look for a copy of that.)

  [1]: http://roytang.net/wp-content/uploads/2017/06/1901150_10152838020443912_1173953250_n1.jpg
  [2]: https://en.wikipedia.org/wiki/The_Asian_Saga